-Whitehead Institute for Biomedical Research
+Member, Whitehead Institute

-Professor of Biology, Massachusetts Institute of Technology
+Massachusetts Institute of Technology

+Dr. Weinberg is a founding member of the Whitehead Institute for Biomedical Research and the Daniel K. Ludwig Professor for Cancer Research at the Massachusetts Institute of Technology (MIT).
+He is also the first Director of the Ludwig Cancer Center at MIT.
+He is an internationally recognized authority on the genetic basis of human cancer.
 Dr. Weinberg and his colleagues isolated the first human cancer-causing gene, the ras oncogene, and the first known tumor suppressor gene, Rb, the retinoblastoma gene.
 The principal goal of his research program is to determine how oncogenes, their normal counterparts (proto-oncogenes), and tumor suppressor genes fit together in the complex circuitry that controls cell growth.
 More recently, his group has succeeded in creating the first genetically defined human cancer cells.
 He is particularly interested in applying this knowledge to improve the diagnosis and treatment of breast cancer.